 The best cloth diapers aren’t just a hit with ramp-eating, bone broth-brewing, matcha-drinking hipsters anymore.
 The diapers have gone mainstream in a big way.
-Yes, disposables still own the diaper market, but their cloth brothers and sisters are making headway, appealing to eco-minded parents who don’t want to overload landfills with diapers that typically don’t biodegrade.
+Yes, disposables still own the diaper market, but their reusable cloth brothers and sisters are making headway, appealing to eco-minded parents who don’t want to overload landfills with diapers that typically don’t biodegrade.

 These cloth diapers have 4 adjustable rise settings that are designed to fit your baby from 6 pounds until 35 pounds.
 They're cute and flexible: They are designed to fit over any type of system that requires a waterproof cover such as pre-folds or flat inserts.